Skip to content

 Cycle menstruel

-Basal body temperature is the thermometer of your fertility
+Temperature and ovulation: the thermometer of your fertility

 The human body, with its complexity and subtleties, has an incredible capacity to give us clues about its internal workings.
-Among these indices, basal body temperature proves to be a valuable indicator, particularly for menstruating people who wish to understand the rhythms of their fertility.
+Among these indices, measuring basal body temperature during ovulation proves to be a valuable indicator, particularly for menstruating people who wish to understand the rhythms of their fertility.
 Want to know more about TCB ?
 Know how to follow and understand your temperature curve ?
 Let's go !

 Basal body temperature: what is it?